 In the NEURO-TTR trial, inotersen treatment slowed the progression of polyneuropathy relative to placebo and improved neuropathy-related quality of life versus placebo.
 The statistically significant treatment difference in mNIS+7 reflected progression in the placebo group and delayed progression in the inotersen group, though many inotersen patients reported improved neuropathy scores.
-Disease stage data was not collected longitudinally in NEURO-TTR.
-OLE data suggest sustained delay of progression of polyneuropathy, though neuropathy-related quality of life gains may not be durable.
-Cardiac endpoints did not differ statistically between the inotersen group and the placebo group after 15 months of intervention, though a small single-arm open label study shows minimal worsening of left ventricular mass.
+OLE data suggest sustained delay of progression of polyneuropathy, though neuropathy-related quality of life appears to decline slightly through an additional 52 weeks of treatment.
+Cardiac endpoints did not differ statistically between the inotersen group and the placebo group after 15 months of intervention; however, the trial was not powered to detect differences in cardiac outcomes.
+A small single-arm open label study shows minimal worsening of left ventricular mass.

 We included four references evaluating the efficacy and safety of inotersen (Table 3.2).
-One peerreviewed publication and two conference presentations reported data from the Phase III NEURO-TTR trial, and the fourth, a full text publication, included cardiac data from an investigator-initiated, single-arm, open label trial.
-NEURO-TTR was a Phase III randomized controlled trial evaluating neurologic function using the mNIS+7Ionis as the primary outcome after 15 months of treatment.
+One peer-reviewed publication 8 and two conference presentations^{9,10} reported data from the Phase III NEURO-TTR trial, and the fourth, a full text publication,11 included cardiac data from an investigator-initiated, single-arm, open label trial.

+NEURO-TTR was a Phase III randomized controlled trial evaluating neurologic function using the mNIS+7{lonis} and Norfolk QOL-DN as the primary outcomes after 15 months of treatment.8 Stabilization was defined as a 0-point change from baseline mNIS+7.
 Eligibility criteria included FAP stages 1 and 2, NIS scores between 10-130, positive amyloid biopsy, and genotype-verified TTR mutations.
 Patients who previously received a liver transplant or who met criteria for New York Heart Association (NYHA) heart failure class ≥ 3 were excluded from the trial.
 Patients using TTR stabilizers (e.g., tafamidis, diflunisal) prior to study enrollment were required to stop treatment prior to receiving their first dose of inotersen (14 and 3 days before first dose, respectively).
 Eligible patients were randomized 2:1 to receive either once-weekly 300 mg subcutaneous injections of inotersen or matched placebo.
 Randomization was stratified by disease stage (FAP Stage 1 vs. 2), TTR mutation (early-onset Val30Met vs. all others including late-onset Val30Met) and prior use of TTR stabilizers (tafamidis and/or diflunisal).
-All patients received vitamin A supplements at the recommended daily dose.
-NEURO-TTR is followed by an ongoing open-label extension (OLE) where all patients will receive inotersen for up to five years.
+All patients received vitamin A supplements at the recommended daily dose.8 NEURO-TTR is followed by an ongoing open-label extension (OLE) where all patients will receive inotersen for up to five years.